gee-community/arcgis-earthengine-toolbox/docs/index.md

 - [Data Exploration Tools](05_data_exploration_tools.md)
   - Add Feature Collection to Map by Asset ID
   - Add Feature Collection to Map by Serialized Object
+  - Add Image Collection Composite to Map by Asset ID
   - Add Image Collection to Map by Asset ID
   - Add Image Collection to Map by Serialized Object
   - Add Image to Map by Asset ID